 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Anal Cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 At first, the changes in a cell are abnormal, not cancerous.
 Researchers believe, however, that some of these abnormal changes are the first step in a series of slow changes that can lead to cancer.

 Some of the abnormal cells go away without treatment, but others can become cancerous.
 This phase of the disease is called dysplasia, which is an abnormal growth of cells.
 Dysplasia in the anus is called anal intraepithelial neoplasia (AIN) or anal squamous intraepithelial lesions (SILs).